Michael Crichton: Final novels and later life (2000–2008)

 In 2002, Crichton published Prey, about developments in science and technology, specifically nanotechnology.
 The novel explores relatively recent phenomena engendered by the work of the scientific community, such as: artificial life, emergence (and by extension, complexity), genetic algorithms, and agent-based computing.
 In 2004, Crichton published State of Fear, a novel concerning eco-terrorists who attempt mass murder to support their views.
-Global warming serves as a central theme to the novel.
+The novel's central premise is that climate scientists exaggerate global warming.
 A review in Nature found the novel "likely to mislead the unwary".
 The novel had an initial print run of 1.5 million copies and reached the No. 1 bestseller position at Amazon.com and No. 2 on The New York Times Best Seller list for one week in January 2005.

-The last novel published while he was still living was Next in 2006.
-The novel follows many characters, including transgenic animals, in the quest to survive in a world dominated by genetic research, corporate greed, and legal interventions, wherein government and private investors spend billions of dollars every year on genetic research.
+The last novel published during his lifetime was Next in 2006.
+The novel follows many characters, including transgenic animals, in a quest to survive in a world dominated by genetic research, corporate greed, and legal interventions, wherein government and private investors spend billions of dollars every year on genetic research.
 In 2006, Crichton clashed with journalist Michael Crowley, a senior editor of the magazine The New Republic.
 In March 2006, Crowley wrote a strongly critical review of State of Fear, focusing on Crichton's stance on global warming.
 In the same year, Crichton published the novel Next, which contains a minor character named "Mick Crowley", who is a Yale graduate and a Washington, D.C.–based political columnist.
 The character was portrayed as a child molester with a small penis.
-The character does not appear elsewhere in the book.
 The real Crowley, also a Yale graduate, alleged that by including a similarly named character Crichton had libeled him.